pykale/transparentML/content/01-intro/ml-systems.md

        c. only house descriptions with no price mentioned are the target

-    Compare your answer with the reference solution below
+    *Compare your answer with the solution below*

    ```{toggle}
     **b**
    ```
     4.4 What is a record (a sample)?

-   Select a single answer
+You have to choose a single answer.

        a. each house description is a record